 Where it reinforces your message, link to other valuable resources that will be helpful to your readers.
 Outbound links are an important ranking factor too.
 Google favors sites that prioritize information and are open to sharing info from various sources.

 SEO is a long-term game.
 Hardly anyone knows how long it takes for real estate websites to rank in the top results, but you can definitely speed things up if you get serious about it.
-Commit yourself to dedicating some time each day on enhancing your website’s SEO and your efforts will pay off for sure.
+Commit yourself to dedicate some time each day on enhancing your website’s SEO and your efforts will pay off for sure.